 -Billing for healthcare facilities/interpreter services

--Patient rights, federal laws
+- The law:-Patient rights, federal laws